tytydraco/yessleep/out/A_month_after_I_died_my_wife_resurrected_me_Part_2.md

 Robert

-\_\_\_\_\_\_
+______
 My name is Greta Black, and I am submitting this post at Robert’s request.
 He said that many of you cared about what was happening to his wife.
 He couldn’t leave you without answers.
 I promised him that I would tell everyone what happened.
-Well, I suppose you can already infer what happened, given that I am the one finishing his story.
+Well, I suppose you can already surmise what happened, given that I am the one finishing his story.

 When we arrived at the house, I took the young man’s phone and slipped it into my coat pocket.
 Robert had a calm, steely disposition.
 He looked nothing like the frightened little lamb that had first walked into my store.
 I could see it in his eyes.
 He was determined to save Emily.
 That was the only thing which meant anything.
 He had come to peace with the prospect of death.